lqhuang/typed-settings/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This package allows you to cleanly structure your settings with [attrs](https://www.attrs.org) classes.
+Typed Settings allows you to cleanly structure your settings with [attrs](https://www.attrs.org) classes.
-Type annotations will be used to automatically convert values to the proper type[^1].
+Type annotations will be used to automatically convert values to the proper type.
 You can currently load settings from these sources:

 - TOML files (multiple, if you want to).
 Paths can statically specified or dynamically set via a environment variable.